Badger logoBadger

 3. What we collect

-• Messages & media — the text, photos, videos, voice notes, files, polls and GIFs you send, all end-to-end encrypted.
+• Messages & media — the text, photos, videos, voice notes, files, polls and GIFs you send, all end-to-end encrypted (see Section 4).

 • Contacts (optional) — if you use the invite feature, the email addresses of the contacts you select are hashed to check who is already on Badger.
 We do not upload or store your address book.